Table of Contents

 - Official Lists

 An official list is one where a particular office has Vice Presidential/Provost level permission to distribute messages to various populations across the university.
 Individuals cannot remove themselves from official lists.
-A school/college/department may request to have an official listserv list created; however, the Office of the Vice President for Computer Services must approve the initial creation of any official list.
+A school/college/department may request to have an official listserv list created; however, the Office of the Vice President for Information Technology Services must approve the initial creation of any official list.
 The department in charge of the list is responsible for keeping the list updated with @temple.edu addresses.
 All requests to contact various populations of faculty outside of one's school/college are directed to Betsy Leebron Tutelman in the Provost's office.
 The Provost's Office determines whether the announcement is appropriate for mass distribution to faculty on one of its official lists.

 - Unofficial Lists